Skip to content

 make validate Installed data_designer.plugins entry points with assert_valid_plugin.

-make check Generated plugin docs, generated catalog, generated CODEOWNERS, and SPDX license headers.
+make check Generated plugin docs, catalog JSON validity, package-index metadata, generated CODEOWNERS, and SPDX license headers.

-make docs Zensical builds the documentation site in strict mode.
+make docs Zensical builds the documentation site in strict mode and adds catalog/package-index files to site/.

 make docs-server Zensical serves the documentation site locally while you edit.